 I have some types of tasks, which fit better in to-do list rather than regular calendar.
 In our comp-blog.com team, we are using Todoist, because we need to share our tasks and Todoist is multi-platform app with many useful tools and it still feels light and tidy.
-Like Fantastical 2, it support native language input.
+Like Fantastical 2, it supports native language input.
 You can create both private and shared lists of tasks, so you can use Todoist, for example, at work/school sharing tasks with your mates without disrupting your privacy in personal life tasks.
 It’s simple to create list shared with co-workers, another shared list with your family and one personal just for you.
 I switched from Wunderlist, because it was acquired by Microsoft and it will be soon discontinued.
 Todoist is great even in free version, advanced users and teams should consider to get premium version, if free version does not match all your needs.

 You can download Todoist on the App Store:

 Few months ago, I found great note-taking app: Notability.
 I was subscribed to Office 365, but Microsoft’s apps for iOS were lacking new features from iOS 11 and most of them won’t be added, so I returned back to free iWork from Apple.
-I was using MS OneNote for notes and I know, that it’s now free even without Office 365 subscription, but in future, it may be subject of change and I was not really satisfied with design of OneNote.
+I was using MS OneNote for notes and I know, that it’s now free even without Office 365 subscription, but in the future, it may be subject of change and I was not really satisfied with design of OneNote.
 I was also thinking about what could happen to my notes if Microsoft changes something or discontinues OneNote.
 And just one more simple question: will I be able to read my notes after next 10 years?
 I was finding note-taking app with support to import and export notes in PDF format, because PDF is universal, worldwide-adapted format.
 And I found Notability.
 All my notes are automatically synced via iCloud to my iMac and iPad.
 As for my requested feature to import/export to PDF, Notability works at 100%.
-All my notes are automatically exported in PDF format into my Dropbox account, even if I move/rename notes in Notability app, it will reflect my changes in Dropbox folder.
+All my notes are automatically exported in PDF format into my Dropbox account, even if I move/rename notes in Notability app, it will reflects my changes in Dropbox folder.

 Just one note: you can’t directly sync both Mac and iOS version of Notability to Dropbox at the same time.
 Just choose your “primary” platform and link it to Dropbox.
 Secondary platform will be synchronized by iCloud, so if you choose Notability for Mac as primary platform, only Mac version will save notes to Dropbox, but if you create a note on your iPad, it will be synchronized via iCloud to Mac and from Mac it will be copied to Dropbox.
 It’s little confusing, but it works.
 And if Notability will be discontinued, I can easily find another note-taking platform with support of importing and exporting into PDF.

 With iOS Spotlight and full Apple Pencil support, your notes can reach a whole new level.
-Notability for iOS is not stripped-down app, it’s on par with it’s desktop version with corresponding functions – for example, you can’t draw notes with Apple Pencil on Macs’ displays.
+Notability for iOS is not stripped-down app, it’s on par with its desktop version with corresponding functions – for example, you can’t draw notes with Apple Pencil on Macs’ displays.

 You can download Notability on the App Store: